OpenData-tu/documentation/07-Database.md

 This was just a naive example.
 In reality the reduction should even be much higher, with a growing number of data sources.
 Let's say we have allready 100 data sources and we can limit a request to just two of those for example because the requested messuremnt it provided just by those two, the saving of network traffic and workload would be immense.
+## Implementation Details API
+### Overview
+As for the API it was important for us to provide a solution which is easy to scale via a loadbalancing, for example with an nginx instace as an entry point for the user of our system.
+That means, those instances need to be stateless.
+For that and because it is basicly a standard we use a REST interface to provide access to our data-collection.

+### Architecture and Technology
+As base technology we use nodejs, which is is easy to use JavaScript runtime based on Chrome's V8 JavaScript engine.
+It allows a fast interation pace and needs just minimal preparation to develop server instances with.

+TODO: Picture of basic architecture

+### REST APIs

 ## Critical Analysis/Limitations